 The Japanese are great, but you have to be super aggressive with them.
 Their snipers and mortars crews are outstanding and give lots of long range firepower.
 Once you get in close the imperial sergeants and arisaka rifleman are something to be truly feared in hand to hand combat.
 Tanks just need to be swarmed with enough infantry, and in my experience, if your opponents takes too many tanks, he doesn’t have anywhere near enough infantry to slow you down on your way to the armor.
 Banzai!

-Posts made by astifas
+Latest posts made by astifas

 RE: Japanese strategies